dnelson86/arepo/documentation/source/diagnosticfiles.md

 memory.txt
 ==========

-Arepo internally uses an own memory manager.
-This means that one large chunk of memory is reserved initially for Arepo (specified by the parameter `MaxMemSize`) and allocation for individual arrays is handled internally.
+Arepo uses its own internal memory manager.
+This means that one large chunk of memory is reserved initially for Arepo (specified by the parameter `MaxMemSize`), and the allocation for individual arrays is then handled internally from this pool.
 The reason for introducing this was to avoid memory fragmentation during runtime on some machines, but also to have detailed information about how much memory Arepo actually needs and to terminate if this exceeds a pre-defined threshold. ``memory.txt`` reports this internal memory usage, and how much memory is actually needed by the simulation.

 .. code-block :: python